roman-milk/roman-milk.github.io/naughty-girl.md

  The principle murmured something, and retreated back to his office.

  "My little girl doesn't know the rules, so I hope you will be lenient on her first day," Susan smiled at the prefect.
 "Now go with this young lady, be a good girl, and do as you're told," she said.
 Enjoying the charade, Susan dramatically blew a kiss, and smartly departed.
-Report_Story #2